 What do I wear?

 Well, have no fear.
 Being on live TV news is an exciting opportunity for your business.
-And we know the thought of broadcasting live in front of thousands, potentially millions of people, can be intimidating.
+Remember how often you’d look here to find out how to watch particular people?
+That could be people tuning in to watch you now!
+Though, we know the thought of broadcasting live in front of thousands, potentially millions, of people can be intimidating.

 1. Create Talking Points